 348) Bill's words ring just as true today.
-50

-Some report items to consider

-- Issues the District, Area or AA as a whole are currently facing - Service opportunities reported by the District Committee Chairs, email and phone number can be provided, make us available to serve the AA members of your home group. - Upcoming District, Area, workshops or events - Availability of quarterly publication of Box 4-5-9 - Explain issues to be voted on, and gather a sense of the group to assist you to vote on matters of importance to all AA.
-(Tradition Two, we are 'trusted servants', we are 'informed' not 'instructed') - Be the group contact for the District, District Committee chairs - Insure your group is offering all the sobriety tools available, including conference-approved pamphlets and books - Seventh Tradition, review with your group treasure r to develop contribution plan for AA Service Structure - Be familiar with The AA Service Manual, Twelve Steps and Twelve Traditions, Circles of

-&lt;sup>50 AA Guidelines Literature Committee

-&lt;sup>51 Free subscription to Box 4-5-9 at, aa.org

-&lt;sup>52 Right of Decision "This really means that we ought to trust our responsible leaders to decide, within the understood framework of their duties, how they will interpret and apply their own authority and responsibility to each particular problem or situation as it arises." - pg 15 AA Service Manual combined with Twelve Concepts of World Service 2018-2020, p.11

-&lt;sup>53 Suggestions are offered in two pamphlets, 'The AA Group...', and 'Self Support: Where Money and Spiritually Mix'. (both available on line at aa.org)

-Love and Service, The AA Home Group pamphlet.
+Some report items to consider - Issues the District, Area or AA as a whole are currently facing - Service opportunities reported by the District Committee Chairs, email and phone number can be provided, make us available to serve the AA members of your home group. - Upcoming District, Area, workshops or events - Availability of quarterly publication of Box 4-5-9 Explain issues to be voted on, and gather a sense of the group to assist you to vote on matters of importance to all AA.
+(Tradition Two, we are 'trusted servants', we are 'informed' not 'instructed') - Be the group contact for the District, District Committee chairs Insure your group is offering all the sobriety tools available, including conferenceapproved pamphlets and books Seventh Tradition, review with your group treasure r to develop contribution plan for AA Service Structure - Be familiar with The AA Service Manual, Twelve Steps and Twelve Traditions, Circles of The A.A.
+Group pamphlet, page 37 &lt;sup>50 AA Guidelines Literature Committee &lt;sup>51 Free subscription to Box 4-5-9 at, aa.org &lt;sup>52 Right of Decision "This really means that we ought to trust our responsible leaders to decide, within the understood framework of their duties, how they will interpret and apply their own authority and responsibility to each particular problem or situation as it arises." - pg C9-C11 (concept III) AA Service Manual 2021-2023 &lt;sup>53 Suggestions are offered in two pamphlets, 'The AA Group...', and'S elf Support: Where Money and Spiritually Mix'. (both available on line at aa.org) Love and Service, The AA Home Group pamphlet.

-- Supply your DCM with up to date group information. - Write down questions and comments from group members and bring to district meetings and area assembly meetings.
+- Supply your DCM with up to date group information.